How is a pension split in a divorce?

 Pension offsetting

-Is my spouse entitled to a share of my pension?
+Is my husband/wife entitled to a share of my pension?

 Whether a pension fund has to be divided will depend on the individual circumstances.
-Most pension funds will be considered to be a matrimonial asset and therefore will be considered for division.
+Most pension funds will be considered a matrimonial asset and, therefore will be considered for division.
 However, there are some circumstances when a court may decide that a pension should not be divided, and these circumstances tend to fall into one of the following categories:

 - the marriage has been a short one and it is not equitable to divide the pension fund;